Why do health systems like HCA Healthcare need CARES Act funds?

 Why did HCA Healthcare receive such a large portion of the CARES Act funds?

 The CARES Act funding for HCA Healthcare has been significant, but it only represents a portion of our lost revenue and incremental expenses that we have experienced thus far.
-It is important to note that HCA Healthcare’s 180 U.S. hospitals provide about 5 percent of all inpatient hospital services in the country, yet we have received about 2 percent of the CARES Act funds distributed to hospitals.
-To date, HCA Healthcare has received approximately $1 billion in grants from the provider relief fund.
+It is important to note that HCA Healthcare’s 180 U.S. hospitals provide about 5 percent of all inpatient hospital services in the country, yet we have received less than 2 percent of the CARES Act funds distributed.
+To date, HCA Healthcare has received approximately $1.4 billion in grants from the provider relief fund.
 The CARES Act also expands the existing Medicare accelerated payment program.
-We have received $4.3 billion in accelerated payments for services we will provide to Medicare patients.
+We have received $4.4 billion in accelerated payments for services we will provide to Medicare patients.
 These amounts will be repaid as we care for Medicare patients and is money our hospitals would receive normally, just expedited due to the health crisis.
 While we are beginning to see some volume recover as communities across the country open back up, the impact of this pandemic continues, and what the future impact will be is still unknown.

 How has HCA Healthcare used the CARES Act funds it has received?